microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 </figure>

-Choose Conditions and Review Percentage
+One the choose conditions and review percentage screen.
 Choose the direction you want to monitor communication

 -	Inbound Detects communications sent to supervised users from external and internal senders, including other supervised users in this policy.